appliedtechnology/precourse-git-checkup/kilroyDevs.md

 - Filipe Forssblad
   > But does one really need to know the definition of recursion to live a good life?

+- Luciana Bovo
+  > Who said the only way to discover the limits of the possible is to go beyond them into The Impossible?